Research

 Kidney disease in a petri dish

-Lab engineered kidney disease
+Lab-engineered kidney disease

 Dr. Jonathan Himmelfarb and 30-some people are working on the Center for Dialysis Innovation’s prototype artificial kidney, a device intended to free patients from thrice-weekly, hours-long visits to dialysis centers.
 The Artificial Kidney was granted Expedited Access Pathway status by the FDA, after the device performed successfully in its first U.S. clinical trial at UWMC.
 This is one of the first innovations in dialysis technology in decades and it has enormous potential to change patients’ quality of life.